kongrawd/aws-quickstart/readme.md

 - Run the module for the number of 'maximum recieves' times (per message),
 - In each execution, the console should log a unique message handle with its current approximate recieve count,
-- Once no message is returned (or when message's approximate recieve count > maximum recieves), all of the message should now be in the DLQ,
+- Once no message is returned (or when message's approximate recieve count > maximum recieves), all of the messages should now be in the DLQ,
   - Check the messages count in the DLQ queue
     - AWS Console > SQS > The DLQ Queue > Details section > More > Messages available